telerik/winforms-docs/cloud-integration/google-cloud/datastore-nosql.md

 ````

-Now you you can use the above object to store the data from the database. the following code shows how you can retrieve the data:
+Now you you can use the above object to store the data from the database.
+The following code shows how you can retrieve the data:

 ````C#
 private void radButtonLoad_Click(object sender, EventArgs e)